-The show was successful and enjoyed by both Michael and the public, so when he purchased a house in Wynwood he painted inspirational words all over the exterior in an effort to elevate the spirits of the people living in the downtrodden neighborhood.
+The show was successful and a personal triumph, so when he purchased a house in Wynwood he painted similarly inspirational words all over its exterior in an effort to elevate the spirit of the people living in the downtrodden neighborhood.
 This became a show-space he named, "The Urban Art Farm", and some people believe this is what prompted the creation of others to follow making Wynwood the ultimate street art destination.

-This led to a series of more philosophical pieces that were designed to provoke or illicit contemplation, including one he donated for a charity exhibit that simply stated, "Give up what you cannot keep, to gain what you cannot lose."
+This evolution of theme led to a series of more philosophical pieces that were designed to provoke or illicit contemplation, including one he donated for a charity exhibit that simply stated, "Give up what you cannot keep, to gain what you cannot lose."

 This was succeeded by his dot-matrix Trinity Series of portraits being displayed at The Arlene Altman Gallery on Rodeo Drive in Beverly Hills.
 Though these look like silkscreens, they are not.
 Each dot is painted by hand.

-In Los Angeles, he has exhibited paintings at The World of Wonder Gallery (owned by production company World of Wonder) where he participated in the group shows,"Andy: Dead at 21" and "Just Britney" - from which his painting was the only one purchased by the gallery owners - ushering in a new style for Tronn - fractured imagery using large pixels instead of dots.
+In Los Angeles, he exhibited paintings at The World of Wonder Gallery (owned by production company World of Wonder) where he participated in the group shows,"Andy: Dead at 21" and "Just Britney" - from which his painting was the only one purchased by the gallery owners - ushering in a new style for Tronn - fractured imagery using large pixels instead of dots.

 Michael has continued working in this style.
 So far has done a series of portraits of people he admires, as well as a sexy series of women's lips.

 At the age of 20, in Mexico, he showed his more Gauginesque side where his gold and black canvases of native and tropical scenes were exhibited at Galleria Pacifico.
 His portrait of "Adam and Eve" from the show was acquired by a local museum.

 And as a teenager, he was instrumental in creating Keith Haring's Statue of Liberty Project in New York, as well as working with him on The Brandywine Mural in Philadelphia.